-- Always remove the Key Fobs from the vehicle and lock all doors when leaving the vehicle unattended. - For vehicles equipped with Keyless Enter-N-Go, always remember to place the ignition in OFF.
+- Always remove the Key Fobs from the vehicle and lock all doors when leaving the vehicle unattended. - For vehicles equipped with Keyless Enter-N-Go[TM], always remember to place the ignition in the OFF position.

 At the time of purchase, the original owner is provided with a four-digit Personal Identification Number (PIN).
 Keep the PIN in a secure location.
 This number is required for authorized dealer replacement of Key Fobs.